GilesStrong/ML_Tutorials/README.md

 3 `docker exec keras jupyter notebook list`
 4 Take the generated link and load it in a browser, for instance Firefox

-The main tutorial is classifiers/0_NN_Ensemble_Classifier_New.ipynb
+The main tutorial is ./classifiers/0_NN_Ensemble_Classifier_New.ipynb Data is expected to be found in ./Data/

 The data used here was been produced by the [AMVA4NewPhysics](https://amva4newphysics.wordpress.com/) Marie Sklodowska-Curie ITN, which is  funded by the Horizon2020 program of the European Commission under grant agreement: 675440.